 Drunk and Drugged Driving

 Driving under the influence (DUI) is against the law in Kentucky and can involve impairment by alcohol or drugs.
-And when it comes to drugs, there are many substances that can affect someone’s ability to drive, including over the counter medications, prescription drugs, inhalants, and street drugs.
+When it comes to drugs, many substances can affect someone’s ability to drive, including over-the-counter medications, prescription drugs, inhalants, and street drugs.